Best daily deals

 Joe Hindy / Android Authority

 WallPix is a surprisingly decent app for 4k and QHD wallpapers.
-It has a reasonably decent selection of wallpapers for all devices, but especially for AMOLED devices.
-Additionally, it has an entire section for the Samsung Galaxy Note 10 Plus that works with the punch hole camera.
-Another good option for those with Samsung Galaxy S10 and S10 Plus phones can try out Hidey Hole.
-In any case, this is a simple, but effective app and all the wallpapers we tried looked good on our test devices.
-The pro version removes ads and you only have to pay for it once.
-The same developer also does UltraPix, which is basically identical to WallPix but is primarily for the Galaxy S20 series of devices.
+It has a reasonably proper selection of wallpapers, especially AMOLED devices.
+Additionally, it has an entire section for the Samsung Galaxy Note 10 Plus that works with the punch-hole camera.
+Another good option for those with Samsung Galaxy S10 and S10 Plus phones is to try Hidey Hole.
+This is a simple but effective app, and all the wallpapers we tried looked good on our test devices.
+The pro version removes ads; you only have to pay for it once.
+The same developer also does UltraPix, which is identical to WallPix but primarily for the Galaxy S20 series of devices.
+One drawback is that it’s tailored specifically for Samsung phones, so the wallpapers might not fit properly on other devices.

 Zedge